uga-libraries/born-digital-accessioning/README.md

 The initial version of this workflow was written in April 2022 by Emmeline Kaser (Digital Archivist, Digital Stewardship) and represents the processes in place from November 2021-May 2022.
 It was adapted from the 2019 revision of the prior workflow and reuses some sections wholesale, as noted.

 The workflow was revised in October 2022 to include the collaborative appraisal and format analysis processes.
 Collaborative appraisal was introduced to the workflow in May 2022 and format analysis was introduced in June 2022.

+The workflow was revised in January 2023 to reflect changes in the Libraries' temporary preservation storage options.